plausible/docs/docs/trial-to-paid.md

 <img alt="Choose your location" src={useBaseUrl('img/location.png')} />

 Next up you need to choose your payment method.
-You can pay by a credit card or with a PayPal account.
+You can pay by a credit card, PayPal, Apple Pay or Google Pay.

 Fill in your card details and click on the "**Subscribe Now**" button to subscribe to a paid subscription.